 - Named routes in Natural Sciences

-- Combined Honours in Arts, Science and Social Sciences in which you study three or four subjects
+- Combined Honours in Liberal Arts, Science and Social Sciences in which you study three or four subjects

 - Four-year honours programmes in some subjects.

 Our modular degree system gives you even more flexibility by:

 - Studying one or more subjects in depth